What is Artificial Grass?

 Mesh fabric joins with synthetic sheeting while the yarn travels through a tubing to a tufting machine.
 A tufting machine is like a giant sewing machine.
 The tufting machine contains over 200 needles to hook the yarn through the sheeting.
-The artificial grass blades are inserted into the backing in rows through the tufting machine.
-This machine gives the grass blades and thatch a more secure hold which increases the turf’s life and durability.
+The tufting machine inserts the artificial grass blades into the backing in rows.
+This machine gives the grass blades and thatch a more secure hold, increasing the turf’s life and durability.

 While the turf is being tufted, small knives underneath cut the ends to make the yarn look like blades of grass.
 The backing is moved to a coating roller which picks up an adhesive to apply to the turf’s backing.
 The adhesive is then dried in both open air and an enclosed setting.
 As the turf exits the drying area, hot pins puncture holes into the turf.
 These holes are what water will drain through.

-The artificial turf goes through several inspection points which include measuring the turf fiber length and minor trimming.
+The artificial turf goes through several inspection points, including measuring the turf fiber length and minor trimming.
 Then, the turf is moved to a device that simulates football cleats to affirm the turf’s durability.

 The History of Artificial Grass